 Healthy Texas Cowboy Caviar

 The most colorful and flavorful dip!
 Learn how to make a Texas Cowboy Caviar the way we do here in Texas!
-Texas caviar is perfect to serve as a dip, a salad, or a side dish.
+Texas Caviar is perfect to serve as a dip, a salad, or a side dish.
 It’s naturally vegan-friendly and gluten-free.

 All you need to do is open a couple of cans of beans, chop a few veggies, and toss it all with a simple dressing that comes together in a mason jar.
 Plus, the veggies hold up together pretty well in the refrigerator for 3-4 days so you can meal prep your lunch with this too.

-Luckily, this makes a ton of cowboy caviar that works well for when I need a quick protein packed lunch option or when I need something to munch on with tortilla chips when I’m binge watching season 2 of Queer Eye.
+Luckily, this makes a ton of cowboy caviar that works well for when I need a quick protein-packed lunch option or when I need something to munch on with tortilla chips when I’m binge watching a show!

 What is cowboy caviar?

-It’s a salad or a dip that contains black-eyed peas, or other kinds of beans, along with corn, tomatoes, onions that are tossed in light homemade dressing and it most often consumed with tons of tortilla chips.
+It’s a salad or a dip that contains black eyed peas, along with corn, tomatoes, onions that are tossed in light homemade dressing and it most often consumed with tortilla chips.
 You want to make sure everything is chopped up small, so you can scoop it all up on the chip.
 Trader Joe’s also sells this stuff in a jar near the salsa so you may have already tried this, and now you can make it at home.

 - Beans: You’ll need a couple cans of beans for this salad.
 I add black beans.
 Because when do I not?
-You can swap them for pinto, kidney or even garbanzo beans if you like one of the other types more.
+You can swap them for black eyed peas, pinto beans, kidney or even garbanzo beans if you like one of the other types more.
 Really, this dip is an idea, customize it however you like!

-The dressing is light and refreshing with just a little bit of kick to amp up all the flavors.
+- The dressing: light and refreshing with just a little bit of kick to amp up all the flavors.
 Just shake all the ingredients in a mason jar and drizzle it on.
 You’ll need olive oil, lime juice, chipotle chili powder, garlic powder, ground cumin, kosher salt, and black pepper.

 It’s a salad; it’s a side dish, no wait it’s a dip!